 Can I organise my visa before getting placed at a camp?

-No; as a J1 visa sponsor, Camp America is unable to print your visa papers until you have a confirmed placement.
+No, as a cultural exchange visa sponsor, Camp America is unable to print your visa papers until you have a confirmed placement.

 How long does it take for the visa to be processed?